MKToronto/localytics/README.md

 ## Live demo

-A demo instance is running at <https://localytics-tae6.onrender.com>
+A demo instance is running at <https://localytics-tae6.onrender.com/?key=8cdb1fa5cf9d6a275a82fc5dd8bdf40e>
 currently analysing `tiangolo/fastapi`.
+The read-only API key is embedded in the URL so the dashboard loads automatically with no copy-paste step.

+If you'd rather paste the key by hand, open <https://localytics-tae6.onrender.com>
-Open the URL, paste this read-only API key into the **API Key** field near the top of the dashboard, and click **Load data**:
+and enter this read-only key into the **API Key** field at the top of the dashboard, then click **Load data**:

 ```text
 8cdb1fa5cf9d6a275a82fc5dd8bdf40e